*Early bird applications now being accepted for $250 off tuition*

 Do I have to commit to the program before I know how much scholarship I’ll be awarded?

-Do I have to pay more for Graduate School Credits?
+Do I have to pay more for Graduate School credits?

 How does payment for the program work?
 Can I pay on a payment plan?